SLP Works Maintenance Grease 300

 • Gears

-• Worm shaft in medium and larger reels
+• Wormshaft in medium and larger reels

-• Heavily loaded mechanical components
+• heavily loaded mechanical components

 • Brake systems with suitable drag grease